Transferring Course Credit

 Major, Minor and/or Distribution Credit

 Students who would like to apply study abroad credit toward a major, minor, and/or distribution requirement will follow their school's credit transfer process and policies.

 - Generally, students will need to meet with academic advisers if they wish to use study abroad credits to fulfill specific requirements and often must submit syllabi, course descriptions and/or final projects for review.

 - Students who are seeking credit for a second major or minor outside of their school will need to follow the respective school's transfer process and policies to do so.
 For example, a SESP student with a second major in history will need to follow the Weinberg transfer credit process to request that a study abroad course in history count toward a major requirement.

-- Read about credit transfer eligibility for internships and service learning completed abroad.
+- Read about credit transfer eligibility for internships completed abroad.

 Study Abroad Before Northwestern

 No Retroactive Study Abroad Credit Policy

 Students cannot petition retroactively for credit for study abroad undertaken while at Northwestern.
-All students who wish to earn credit for coursework completed outside the United States must apply through ULA by the appropriate deadline.
+All students who wish to earn credit for coursework completed outside the United States must apply through GLO by the appropriate deadline.